Tornadoes of 1952

 This page documents the tornadoes and tornado outbreaks of 1952, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.

+The total count of tornadoes and ratings differs from various agencies accordingly.
+The article, therefore, documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

 Events

 Although fewer tornadoes were confirmed than the previous year, 1952 had an exceptionally high number of F4 tornadoes.
 There was 18 tornadoes that had this rating, mostly due to an unusually intense Mid-March outbreak that produced 11 of them along with 11 F3 tornadoes.
 This outbreak is also what drove the death toll to well over 200 that year.
 Despite this, no tornadoes were rated F5, leaving the US without an official F5 tornado until the next year.

 United States yearly total

 January

 There were 12 tornadoes confirmed in the US in January.

 February

 There were 27 tornadoes confirmed in the US in February.